Non degeneracy of blow-up solutions of non-quantized singular Liouville-type equations and the convexity of the mean field entropy of the Onsager vortex model with singular sources: As The existence/non existence of solutions for . Domains of first/second kind.

-With the above lemma, we are able to give a conclusion which generalizes a recent result about the convexity of the entropy for domains of second kind in the regular case, see Theorem 1.4 in \cite{bart-5}. \begin{thm} If $(\Omega, \beta)$ is of second kind and $-1<\beta<-\frac12$, then there exists $E_*>E_c$ such that $S(E)$ is smooth and strictly convex in $(E_*,+\infty)$.
+With the above Theorem, we are able to deduce a generalization of a recent result about the convexity of the entropy for domains of second kind in the regular case, see Theorem 1.4 in \cite{bart-5}. \begin{thm} If $(\Omega, \beta)$ is of second kind, then there exists $E_*>E_c$ such that $S(E)$ is smooth and strictly convex in $(E_*,+\infty)$.
 In particular